 If over-feeding or over-supply is causing gas or belly pain, try to nurse your baby for less time and more frequently or twice as often and half as much.
 More frequent nursing – with the resulting skin-to-skin and holding – may also comfort, soothe and calm your baby.

 Babies usually have their most colicky times at the end of the day, so use the more peaceful and restful morning times to plan the rest of the day.
-If you know that the fussiest time usually starts around 3 pm after she wakes from a nap, be ready to immediately go into a relaxing ritual of massage, baby wearing, a long walk and anything else that seems to calm the both of you.
+If you know that the fussiest time usually starts around 3 pm after baby wakes from a nap, be ready to immediately go into a relaxing ritual of massage, baby wearing, a long walk and anything else that seems to calm the both of you.

-Hold your baby securely and dance with her around the house, bouncing gently up and down, swaying side to side, and using any mild movements that you find helpful.
+Hold your baby securely and dance with them around the house, bouncing gently up and down, swaying side to side, and using any mild movements that you find helpful.
 Bouncing carefully with your baby while sitting on an exercise ball may also do the trick.

 Draw a warm bath and climb in with your little one.
 Warm baths can help soothe and relax both of you!

 Once out of the bath, give your baby lots of time to practice skin-to-skin time with either parent.
-Lay back and place your baby on your naked chest in a diaper with her ear over your heartbeat.
+Lay back and place your baby on your naked chest in a diaper with his ear over your heartbeat.
 The combination of the rise and fall of your breathing and the warmth of your body with be a great comfort to your baby.

 Take a short video of your baby’s crying and behavior during a colicky episode and play it for your physician so he or she can help you determine whether your baby is fussy or in pain.

 Use this time to practice some breathing exercises, sit and stretch, step outside for some fresh air or just lie on the couch and close your eyes.
+Listen to music you love.
 Sometimes just a few moments away can re-energize you and make those feelings of frustration and even anger drift away.
 This will pass!